AlexXiang604/git-workflow-practice-AlexXiang604/README.md

-a paragraph or two about what you find interesting about that article remember that this will be public
-Use Markdown syntax to make it look nice

 ## A link to an article or web site you find interesting related to software development/engineering (indirect relationships are ok) ##
 https://www.forbes.com/advisor/education/software-engineer-vs-web-developer/